Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

 See [The Validation Test README](Atlas.MatchingAlgorithm.Test.Validation/ValidationTests/Features/README_MatchingValidationTests.md) for a more detailed, non-technical overview

+*Test Data Errors*

+- Note that there is a known, but infrequent, situation in which invalid test data can be selected.
+    - TODO: ATLAS-465: Fix this invalid case

 ### Secure Settings

 The following keys must be set as user secrets in the api project: